kserve/open-inference-protocol/README.md

 ## Versioning the Specification
 Changes to the specification are versioned according to Semantic Versioning 2.0 and described in [CHANGELOG.md](CHANGELOG.md).
 Layout changes are not versioned.
 Specific implementations of the specification should specify which version they implement.

+## Community meeting
+We have a public monthly community meeting on Wed 10AM US/Pacific.
+Please [map that to your local time](https://www.google.com/search?q=1000+am+in+pst&hl=en).

+You can also find these meetings [on the community calendar](https://zoom-lfx.platform.linuxfoundation.org/meetings/kserve?view=month), along with other major community events.

+You can find the meeting minutes from the monthly work group sessions in this [Google Doc](https://docs.google.com/document/d/1f21bja1ejHPrZRmY5ke0UxKVD26j0VntJxx0qGN3fKE).

+You can access the meeting recordings on [the community calendar](https://zoom-lfx.platform.linuxfoundation.org/meetings/kserve?view=month) by clicking on the respective date's event details.

+## Questions and issues

+For questions or issues, you can use:
+1. `#kserve-oip-collaboration` channel in CNCF Slack, please follow the steps below:
+   1. Create your Slack account [here](https://slack.cncf.io/)
+   2. Search for `#kserve-oip-collaboration` channel or join directly via [this link](https://cloud-native.slack.com/archives/C06P4SYCNRX)

+For bug reports and features requests, please use [Open Inference Protocol issues](https://github.com/kserve/open-inference-protocol/issues).

 ## License
 By contributing to Open Inference Protocol Specification repository, you agree that your contributions will be licensed under its Apache 2.0 License.